kmarcie/mkhud/README.md

 ![alt tag](http://puu.sh/oRp0y/a594ec6009.png)
 =========

-IF YOU FOUND THIS PAGE through Google or a friend, please do not link it anywhere else.
+IF YOU FOUND THIS PAGE through Google or a friend, please do not link it on TF.TV or whereever.
 I would prefer if only the people I told about used this HUD until I actually release this HUD to the public.
 Not spending money to get a private Git T_T.
 I would greatly appreciate if you didn't leak it or w/e

 There are a lot of bugs within this hud.
 Please comment on my profile if you happen to run into any issues using this HUD.